Coca-Cola Refreshing Filmmaker's Award: Coca-Cola Regal Films 2019 Contest

 This year also featured a new version of the Fan Favorite Award, now called the "Social Media Campaign Award."
 Finalist schools were required to submit a case study showcasing how they utilized social media to promote their film throughout the contest period.
 The winners of the award were Lily Campisi and Nicholle Peterson from the University of Nevada, Las Vegas.
 This was the school's first time being selected as a finalist in the competition.
 Campisi and Peterson's film, "The Big Wish," follows a girl who discovers a genie in a thrift shop and wishes to go to her happy place, which is Regal Cinemas.
 Campisi and Peterson used official accounts from departments at University of Nevada, Las Vegas and the hashtag #RebelsBigWish in order to spread their film across social media.
 The actor for the genie in the film, Danny Shepherd, also had a large following on social media.
-A local NBC affiliate filmed a live broadcast during the shoot of "The Big Wish" at Regal Cinemas.
+A local NBC affiliate filmed a live broadcast during the filming of "The Big Wish" at Regal Cinemas.
 Additionally, the Nevada Film Office, Fox 5 Morning Show, American Marketing Association's podcast, and the Review-Journal local newspaper showcased the film.
 "The Big Wish" was shown in Regal Cinemas locations nationwide from December 13, 2019, until February 1, 2020.